Computing Lindahl Equilibrium for Public Goods with and without Funding Caps: Uncapped Public Goods

-\begin{theorem} Assume that the PR dynamics and mirror descent algorithm on \cref{eq:shmyrev cp min} are both initialized at a point $b^0\in \mathbb R^{n\times m}$ such that $b^0_i \in B_i\cdot\Delta^m$ and $x_j(b^0) = \sum_{i\in N} b^0_{ij} > 0$ for all $j\in M$.
-Then the proportional response dynamics are equivalent to applying the mirror descent algorithm with the entropy reference function to \cref{eq:shmyrev cp min}. \end{theorem} \begin{proof} Suppose that $x_j(b) > 0$ for all $j\in M$, and thus $f$ is differentiable at $b$.
+\begin{theorem} [Equivalence of mirror descent and PR dynamics] Assume that the mirror descent algorithm on \cref{eq:shmyrev cp min} is initialized at a point $b^0 = (b^0_{ij})_{i \in N, j \in M_i}$ such that $\sum_{j \in M_i} b^0_{ij} = B_i$ and $b^0_{ij} > 0$ for all $i \in N$ and $j\in M_i$, and that the proportional response dynamics is initialized at the corresponding allocation $x^0 = (x_j(b^0))_{j \in M}$.
+Then the proportional response dynamics is equivalent to applying the mirror descent algorithm with the negative entropy reference function and stepsize $\eta=1$ to \cref{eq:shmyrev cp min}. \end{theorem} \begin{proof} Note first that $f$ is differentiable at any $b$ such that $b_{ij} > 0$ for all $i \in N$ and $j \in M_i$.
 This holds by assumption for $b^0$, and we will see that if it holds for the initial point then it holds throughout.
-The derivative of the objective in \cref{eq:shmyrev cp min} with respect to $b_{ij}$ is
+We can rewrite the objective function $f$ as follows: